gbxyz/rdnsd/README.md

 Default: none

-Specify the servers to be checked.
+A comma-separated list of servers to be checked.
 You can either specify a server name (which will be resolved to a set of IP addresses), or literal IPv4 or IPv6 addresses.

 This directive can't be used at the same time as the `Domains` directive.